Cell Phone Voice Messages and Custody Disputes

 Can cell phone voice messages be used in custody disputes?

-The following information about copying cell phone voice messages and answering machine recordings can come in handy if you are gathering evidence for a custody case.
+The following information about copying cell phone voice messages can come in handy if you are gathering evidence for a custody case.

 Voicemail Messages May Influence Court Custody Decisions...
 Will You Be Ready?